Dennis Hauger: Euroformula Open Championship

 In August 2019, Motopark announced Hauger would make his debut in the championship at Silverstone replacing Liam Lawson, having had to wait a round due to clashes with ADAC Formula 4 at the Red Bull Ring.
-The race weekend saw Hauger take a sixth-place finish in the first race and a fifth-place finish in the second race.
+The race weekend saw Hauger take a sixth place finish in the first race and a fifth place finish in the second race.

 FIA Formula 3 Championship

 2020

 In October 2019, Hauger partook in the second and third days of post-season testing in Valencia with Hitech Grand Prix.
 In January 2020, Red Bull confirmed Hauger would race with the British outfit in the upcoming season together with fellow Red Bull junior Liam Lawson and Renault junior Max Fewtrell.
 Hauger's first FIA Formula 3 points came at the Hungaroring, where he finished eighth in the first race.
 This put him on reverse-grid pole position for the second race.
 He led much of the race but dropped back when the track began to dry, finishing third to claim his maiden FIA Formula 3 podium finish.
-Despite this result, Hauger would fail to score points at any of the remaining races, eventually finishing 17th in the championship with 14 points.
+Despite this result, Hauger would fail to score points at any of the remaining races, eventually finishing seventeenth in the championship with fourteen points.

 In the post-season test at Catalunya, Hauger joined reigning team champions Prema Racing and consistently ran in the top ten across both testing days with a best placed finish of third in both afternoon sessions.
 Later that month, the Italian outfit once again fielded Hauger in the second post-season test at Jerez.